RathoreAgastya/Simb-Editor/README.md

 Also for non python users

-In the .zip file you go to the executable directory the in the .exe folder directory Then there should be a simb editor.exe file.
+In the .zip file you go to the executable file directory then in the exe folder directory In the main directory, there should be a simb editor.exe file.
 Run that :)

    ![Simb editor](https://user-images.githubusercontent.com/78737482/195833249-086f8cd0-9e0a-447a-80a3-f32192caa048.png)